 The sum of $500 was allocated in 1848 for a “bug light” on the government pier at Milwaukee, and a steamer lens was soon placed on the outer end of the pier at the mouth of the river for a cost of $195.66.

 In 1852, the federal government appropriated $15,000 to improve the harbor at Milwaukee, and the following year, the citizens of the city voted to loan $50,000 for the project.
-A new entrance to the river, known as the “North Cut” or “Straight Cut” was developed a half-mile north of the natural mouth of the river.
-In its twenty-third session, Congress appropriated $1,000 for a small beacon light at North Cut.
-The piers at the North Cut were completed in 1858, and an inspection report that year described a twenty-foot-tall wooden frame tower that was six feet seven inches by eight feet at its base and six feet seven inches square at its lantern.
-The tower displayed a fixed white light through a sixth-order Fresnel lens.
+A new entrance to the river, known as “North Cut” or “Straight Cut” was developed a half-mile north of the natural mouth of the river, and in its twenty-third session, Congress appropriated $1,000 for a small beacon light to mark the cut.
+The piers at North Cut were completed in 1858, and an inspection report that year described a twenty-foot-tall wooden frame tower that was six feet seven inches by eight feet at its base and six feet seven inches square at its lantern.
+The tower displayed a fixed white light focused by a sixth-order Fresnel lens.

 The present light is so low that it was found necessary to change its color to red, to prevent its being confounded with ships and other lights.
 This necessarily impaired its efficiency.
 Still, it would probably answer all necessary purposes if it were at all times accessible to the keeper, which is not the case.
 The light stands on the end of a pier projecting some two hundred feet into the lake.
 The pier is only six feet above the surface of the water, and in heavy gales the sea breaks over it waist deep, rendering it impossible for the keeper to pass to or from his light.
 There is not sufficient room on the end of the pier to admit of a dwelling for the keeper being placed there; and if there were, it would be too unsafe to require him to live in it.

-Difficulty in obtaining sufficient timber prevented work on the lighthouse pier in 1862, 1863, and 1864, but construction finally commenced in 1865, and a new light, known as the North Cut Beacon, was exhibited on September 1, 1866.
+Difficulty in obtaining sufficient timber prevented work on the lighthouse pier in 1862, 1863, and 1864, but construction finally commenced in 1865, following the Civil War, and a new light, known as North Cut Beacon, was exhibited on September 1, 1866.
 The lighthouse pier measured ninety-three by one hundred and three feet and supported a two-story brick dwelling for the keeper that was attached to a tower for displaying the light.

 In 1868, work commenced on extending each of the two piers at North Cut seaward.
-Once the piers were completed, construction of a new tower on the outer end of the north pier commenced in August of 1872.
-The light from this tower, which stood thirty-two feet tall and was open frame at its base but enclosed at the top, was first exhibited on October 30, and an elevated walkway, 600-feet long that linked the tower to the dwelling on the lighthouse pier, was finished in November.
-The tower was twelve-foot-square at the base and tapered to eight-foot-square at its lantern room, which housed at sixth-order Fresnel lens that displayed a fixed red light.
+Once the piers were completed, construction of a new tower on the outer end of the north pier commenced in August 1872.
+The light from this tower, which stood thirty-two feet tall and was an open frame at its base but enclosed at the top, was first exhibited on October 30.
+An elevated walkway, which was 600-feet long and linked the tower to the dwelling on the lighthouse pier, was finished in November.
+This new tower was twelve-foot-square at the base and tapered to eight-foot-square at its lantern room, which housed a sixth-order Fresnel lens that displayed a fixed red light.

 In 1888, the superstructure of the cribwork pier on which the keeper’s dwelling stood was rebuilt and a picket fence, 246 feet in length and three feet high, was built along three of its sides “to protect the occupants of the dwelling from falling overboard.”